Jiyu version

 The essence is very concrete, and very real.

-From the old time till now, its name stands unworn, by which we may know the beginnings of all things.
+From the old time till now, its name stands unworn, by which we may know the

 How do I know their beginnings?